 Without any precious backup, you can still recover lost data on the not booting Mac computer with the help of iBoysoft Mac Data Recovery.
 It's helped lots of users recover data from dead/crashed MacBook Air/Pro/iMac/Mac mini, including pictures, audio, videos, email files, etc. It can also recover data from unmounted Macintosh HD, APFS-formatted boot volume, and failed Mac internal hard drive, etc.

 According to your specific situation, you can choose one of the methods as below to get your lost data back.

 Method 1: Recover data in Recovery Mode

-If you have only one computer, and the operating system in the Recovery Mode is macOS 10.12 and above, you can run iBoysoft Mac Data Recovery in Recovery Mode by following this detailed tutorial.
+If you have only one computer, and the operating system in the Recovery Mode is macOS 10.12 and above, you can run iBoysoft Mac Data Recovery in Recovery Mode by the steps below or following this detailed tutorial.

 Method 2: Create a bootable drive and recover data

 This method is helpful if you have another Mac computer, or you can borrow one from your friends.
 Besides, you also need a USB drive or other external drive.

 step 1: Download iBoysoft Mac Data Recovery on another Mac computer.